Why am I being charged TDS in my NRI Non-PIS account?

 For NRI clients operating Non-PIS (Non-Portfolio Investment Scheme) accounts at FYERS, Tax Deducted at Source (TDS) is automatically deducted on capital gains arising from trades.
 The applicable TDS rates are governed by Indian tax laws and vary by ...

-• What is an NRO Non-PIS account?
+• What is an NRO Non-PIS account and how is it different from an NRE account?

 • How does TDS work for NRI accounts at FYERS?